M0kcry/Notes-THM/README.md

 UBUNTU

-echo <text> output the text we write between "".
+echo <text> outputs the text we write between after the command.

 whoami </> output the user id